LilianBoulard/PKS/README.md

 Next, follow [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-port-knocking-to-hide-your-ssh-daemon-from-attackers-on-ubuntu) (also available in the docstring of the file `Server/setup.py`) and configure your server by following along the first part (IPTables).

-*Note: be careful when modifying your iptables, espacially if you're connected via SSH.*
+*Note: be careful when modifying your iptables, especially if you're connected via SSH.*

 When installing `iptables-persistent`, the service is automatically launched, but you need to configure the saved rules with the command